Hyperbolic contractivity and the Hilbert metric on probability measures: The Hilbert projective metric: definitions and contractivity

 \begin{exmp} As we mentioned in the introduction, an immediate application of Birkhoff's theorem is in the ergodic theory of Markov processes, since transition operators are positive linear operators that map probability distributions to probability distributions, and so the assumptions of Theorem~\ref{thm:birkhoff} are satisfied.
-We discuss explicit forms of Birkhoff's contraction coefficient for stochastic matrices and a class of transition kernels in Section~\ref{sec:geometry}. \end{exmp}
+We discuss explicit forms of Birkhoff's contraction coefficient for stochastic matrices and a class of transition kernels in Section~\ref{sec:geometry}, and explore the ergodicity of Markov chains specifically in Appendix~\ref{app:markov}. \end{exmp}